jayleenli/Data-Structures-and-Algorithms-Notes/DataStructsNAlgorithms/AmortizedAnalysisSplay.md

 Also you must assume that the potential at any stage is at least as big as the beginning state.

+So what is a good function to make the starting potential?
+New amortized = Ci - potential at previous operation + potential at current operations.
+Potential at any point has to be postive! and always bigger than the initial potential!

 ### So how this relate to the splay tree?
 Invariant - each node of the splay tree holds log(size of subtree) coins.